PeaWagon/Kaplan/kaplan/README.md

 Here are some basic checks to do:
 * All of the dependencies should be installed (see main repo page for instructions).
-The python version *must* be at least 3.6 (otherwise you will get syntax errors for the f-strings).
+The python version *must* be at least 3.7 (otherwise you will get syntax errors for the f-strings and import errors).
 * If using an environment, the environment should be active.
 * Example input files are available in the kaplan/test/testfiles directory.